RaoulSchaffranek/MVar/docs/docs/README.md

 ### `MVar.newEmpty`

-Create a MVar which is initially empty.
+Create an MVar which is initially empty.

 ~~~ts
 const mvar = MVar.newEmpty()